DaRos97/MoireBands/simple_model/README.md

 We start by cutting the initial image given by GM, in the window -0.5/-1.7 eV and -0.5/0.5 A^-1.

-# G2 - Interlayer hopping and Moirè potential
+# G2 - Interlayer hopping

 We first extract the darkest points to see the two bands.
 Then we fit them with the simplified model below.